panavrin/livewriting_server/README.md

 Demo is available at http://www.echobin.com/?aid=aboutechobin

-Please contact snaglee@umich.edu for more detail.
+Please contact sangwonlee@vt.edu for more detail.

 # history